 But delaying distributions from retirement accounts can be beneficial, too

 Tax-deferred retirement accounts are true to their name: they allow investors to defer paying tax on invested dollars.
 With the exception of the Roth IRA, Roth 401(k) and your original non-deductible IRA contributions, once the funds are withdrawn the entire amount is taxable as regular income.

 All else equal, money in a retirement account will grow faster than money in a taxable brokerage account.
 Why?
 Assuming the brokerage account pays its own way, investors need to sell a bit of their investments to pay capital gains tax.
 This leaves fewer dollars invested to benefit from future compounded growth.

-Reasons to consider using an IRA to bridge the gap before Social Security
+Reasons to consider using an IRA to delay Social Security